ipfs/benchmarks/README.md

 > STAGE=local LOG_PRETTY=true node runner/index.js
 ```

-To view the Grafan dashboard: http://localhost:3000/
+To view the Grafana dashboard: http://localhost:3000/

 Use the default account admin/admin to login